 Rules of Order.
 Roberts Rules of Order will be used to conduct business when a decision or recommendation of the CCC is needed.
 The CCC will operate by consensus whenever possible.
 Any member of the CCC can make a motion, but each Council will be limited to one vote, made by the chair of each Council (or vice-chair/proxy).
 Motions approved by the CCC reflect the opinions of the collective CCC, but are not binding on any individual Council.
 However, these decisions can be made on behalf of all of the regional Councils on a case by case basis, depending on the issue or vote at hand.
 The responsibility to follow-through on CCC actions, and to represent the CCC in general, falls upon the host Council for that particular calendar year.

 Meetings.
 The CCC will normally meet twice per year.
-Generally, an interim meeting is held early in the calendar year to discuss budgets and other pressing matters and is hosted by NMFS in Washington, D.C.
+Generally, an interim meeting is held to discuss budgets and other pressing matters and is hosted by NMFS in Washington, D.C.
 The primary, annual CCC meeting is hosted, on a revolving basis, by one of the Councils, normally in later spring or early summer.
 The CCC Chair for that calendar year may call other meetings as necessary.
 NMFS, in consultation with the CCC Chair, may schedule periodic conference calls with the CCC to discuss issues of immediate concern.

 Emergency meetings shall be held at the call of the CCC chair.
 The CCC shall strive to announce meetings two years in advance.